pivotal-cf/docs-elk-stayupio/index.html.md

 ## Elastic Runtime and Data Service Component Logs

-You can configure the Elastic Runtime and other Data Service tiles to send their component logs to the ELK-for-PCF's syslog ingestor.
+You can configure the Elastic Runtime and other Data Service tiles to send their component logs to the ELK-for-PCF's syslog ingester.

 0. Navigate to ELK-for-PCF Tile > Status, and find the `Ingestor for other tiles (syslog port: 514, RELP port: 515)` node's IP.
 0. Update Pivotal Elastic Runtime Tile > External endpoints using the above IP, port 515, and protocol RELP.
 0. (optional) Update RabbitMQ for PCF Tile > Syslog using the above IP, port 514.
-0. (optional) Update Redis for Pivotal Cloud Foundry Tile > Syslog using the above IP, port 514.
+0. (optional) Update Redis for Pivotal Cloud Foundry&reg; Tile > Syslog using the above IP, port 514.
 0. Click **Apply Changes** to install the service.

 ## Kibana for CF Dashboards